 The Marquee Cabaret

-100 Wardour St's new Friday night cabaret concept is an unbridled Rock n' Roll revival, powered by Coca Cola Zero Sugar, that will take you back to the days when Jimi Hendrix and Axl Rose were rising stars on the 100 Wardour St stage…
+100 Wardour St's new Friday night cabaret concept is an unbridled Rock n' Roll revival, powered by Coca Cola Zero Sugar & Jack Daniels Tennessee Whiskey.
+We're taking you back to the days when Jimi Hendrix and Axl Rose were rising stars on the 100 Wardour St stage…

 From 1964-1988, 100 Wardour St was “The Marquee Club”, a hotspot for up and coming rock icons from David Bowie, to the Rolling Stones, Queen and Guns N Roses.
 The Marquee Club was the place to perform for anyone hoping to make it big in London’s thriving music scene.

 The ethos of these early beginnings will be revived with a raucous late-night cabaret in the heart of Soho.
-Sing along to classic rock hits, performed by some of London's top vocalists and musicians, as you're entertained by stories and antics from your irresistible drag host, Envy.
+Sing along to the classic rock hits, performed by Londond's top vocalists and musicians, as you're entertained by stories and antics from your irresistible drag host, Envy.

-Both seated dining and standing tickets available, including bubbles or a cocktail, from 8pm (9.30pm on launch night).
+Both seated dining and standing tickets available, from 7.30pm.
+Show starts at 8.30pm.

 SELECT A DATE